MOREDataset/Wildfires/README.md

 # Wildfires
-This repository contains the data, code, and metadata for the research project "Alaskan Wildfire Prediction using Geospatial Features and Machine Learning."
+This repository contains the data, code, and metadata for the research paper titled **"Alaska Wildfire Prediction using Geospatial Features and Machine Learning."** This project aims to enhance the accuracy of wildfire occurrence and behavior prediction models by leveraging NASA's FIRMS dataset (for historical wildfire events) and both temporal and geospatial data (+50 features).
+The proposed framework integrates machine learning algorithms and feature selection techniques to improve wildfire management and response efforts.
 ![The proposed framework for Wildfire occurrence and behavior prediction in Alaska](Cenceptual_Diagram_Fires.jpg "The proposed framework for Wildfire occurrence and behavior prediction in Alaska")

 ## Repository Structure
 - `Data/` - Contains the datasets used in the study as well as the proposed model predictions, including:
-  - `Fire_archive_AlaskaOnly.csv` - Alaska filtered NASA FIRMS wildfire data.
+  - `Fire_archive_AlaskaOnly.csv` - Alaska-filtered NASA FIRMS wildfire data.
   - `InterAgencyFirePerimeterHistory_All_Years_View.shp` - Shapefile of historical fire perimeters (due to space limitations, please download from: https://data-nifc.opendata.arcgis.com/datasets/nifc::interagencyfireperimeterhistory-all-years-view/about).
 - `Code/` - Contains Python and MATLAB scripts for data acquisition, preprocessing, analysis, and visualization.
 - `Maps/` - Contains GEOTIFF files of all the maps used in the manuscript.